-FPT And THIQAH Forge Strategic Partnership To Drive Digital Transformation In Saudi Arabia
+FPT and THIQAH Forge Strategic Partnership to Drive Digital Transformation in Saudi Arabia

+(MENAFN- VFS Global) The signing ceremony was attended by Vietnam Prime Minister Pham Minh Chinh and his delegation, alongside senior executives from FPT and THIQAH

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Global leading technology corporation FPT has signed a Memorandum of Understanding with THIQAH, a leading provider of smart business solutions in Saudi Arabia.
-This partnership aims to explore joint business opportunities and deliver advanced digital solutions to various industries in the Kingdom, supporting the nation's ambitious Vision 2030 goals.
+RIYADH, Saudi Arabia – Global leading global technology corporation FPT has signed a Memorandum of Understanding with THIQAH, a leading provider of smart business solutions in Saudi Arabia.
+This partnership aims to explore joint business opportunities and deliver advanced digital solutions to various industries in the Kingdom, supporting the nation’s ambitious Vision 2030 goals.
 The partnership signing ceremony was witnessed by Vietnam Prime Minister Pham Minh Chinh and senior executives from FPT and THIQAH.

 This strategic collaboration combines FPT’s global expertise in digital transformation with THIQAH’s local market knowledge and strong presence in Saudi Arabia.
 Together, the two companies will offer innovative, tailored digital solutions to meet the growing demand for technology-driven efficiency and operational excellence.
 The partnership will focus on enhancing Saudi Arabian businesses across key industries through cutting-edge technology, such as artificial intelligence, automation, and data analytics, to drive operational improvements and enable sustainable growth.